 While visiting one day, Pearl said, “Let’s be friends forever.”
 And so it was until she passed away.

+(Insert 018, Pearl)

 From Pencil to Pixel

 The seeds of our becoming are sown long before our arrival on this earth plane.
 Our progenitors usually influence our choices toward self-realization.
 Since I lost both parents before the age of three, you might wonder what propelled me along the path I chose.
 My only clue was that I had been told my dad loved to doodle.
 Howdy Doody coloring books, paint-by-number kits, and a Draw Me contest furthered my interest in art.
 Winning school poster contests, receiving the Downes Award in high school as an outstanding artist, and capturing a National Scholastic Award was a prestigious confirmation for a creative teen.